-Stationseiland, the island on which Amsterdam Central Station stands, is to be transformed into an efficient and attractive public transport hub that will really take flight with the arrival of the North-South metro line, the high-speed rail link and a new bus terminus.
-The station square (Stationsplein) will be the preserve of pedestrians and trams, having been purged of obstacles of all kinds and paved with granite for permanence.
-Cyclists approaching along the western and eastern flanks can access the cycle shelters directly.
-Motorized through traffic has its own underpass along the waters of the IJ, across which the new easy-to-read bus terminus looks.
-All this means that the Prins Hendrikkade can be traffic calmed with a crossroads-free pedestrian route between the station and Dam Square.
-The historic harbour front (Open Havenfront) has been widened to stress the island setting and give the tour boats plenty of space.
-Altogether, Amsterdam will get the gateway it deserves.
+Stationseiland, the island on which Amsterdam Central Station stands, is to be transformed into an efficient and attractive public transport hub that will get a powerful boost with the arrival of the North-South metro line, the high-speed rail link and a new bus terminal.
+The Stationsplein (station square) will be reserved for pedestrians and trams, having been purged of all obstacles and paved with granite.
+Motorized traffic will be using an underground tunnel along the waters of the IJ.
+Buses will also arrive and leave from a new bus terminal on the IJ side of the station.
+This makes the Prins Hendrikkade a low traffic area and creates the possibility for a crossing-free pedestrian route between the station and the Dam.
+To emphasize the island character and to create more space for the canal boats the historical Open Havenfront (harbour front) will be widened.
+With the redesign of the Stationsplein Amsterdam will get the gateway it deserves.

 City of Amsterdam

 Benthem Crouwel Architects